shopperlabs/v1.laravelshopper.dev/content/collections/docs/categories.md

 ### Components

-Livewire components for managing brands are available in the component configuration file `config/shopper/components.php`.
+Livewire components for managing categories are available in the component configuration file `config/shopper/components.php`.

 ```php
 use Shopper\Framework\Http\Livewire;